-3.3 Data Retention
+3.4 Data Retention

-Reliability Qualification results show that the projected data retention failure rate is much less than 1 PPM over 20 years at 125°C or 100 years at 25°C.
+Reliability Qualification results show that the projected data retention failure rate is much less than 1 PPM over 20 years at 85°C or 100 years at 25°C.

-3.4 Disclaimer
+3.5 Disclaimer

-Typical values contained in this data sheet are based on simulations and characterization of actual ATtiny88 AVR microcontrollers manufactured on the typical process technology.
-Applicable Automotive Min. and Max. values are based on characterization of devices representative of the whole process excursion (corner run).
+Typical values contained in this datasheet are based on simulations and characterization of other AVR microcontrollers manufactured on the same process technology.